-For the four languages, the key differences between the old exams and the new specification are:
+For the three languages, the key differences between the old exams and the new specification are:

-- The removal of controlled assessments. - 100% external assessment all exam papers will be set and marked by the awarding organisation. - 25% assessment weightings per skill (listening, speaking, reading and writing). - Tiered papers. - Short translations from and into the target language. - Some target language questions in the reading and listening paper. - Authentic stimuli in the reading, including literary texts. - Compulsory topics linked to: Identity and culture; Local, national, international and global areas of interest; and Current and future study and employment. - The introduction of a new 9-1 grading system (top grade = 9).
+- 100% external assessment all exam papers will be set and marked by the awarding organisation. - 25% assessment weightings per skill (listening, speaking, reading and writing). - Tiered papers, but no mixing of tiers for each component.
+So if a student is entered for foundation they must sit foundation in listening, speaking, reading and writing. - Short translations from and into the target language. - Target language questions in the reading and listening paper. - Authentic stimuli, including literary texts. - Compulsory topics linked to: Identity and culture; Local, national, international and global areas of interest; and Current and future study and employment. - The new 9-1 grading system (top grade = 9).

-We use AQA for French, Spanish and German.
-The specifications can be found here:
+We use AQA for French and Spanish and Edexcel for Mandarin.
+Specifications and sample exam papers can be found here: